- Preparation for the "English Language Program Certificate" (ELP)

 - Individual training is focused on professional language needs: aircraft and helicopter pilots, air traffic controllers, cabin personnel, ground staff (security officer, accompanist, ramp agent, mechanic, etc.)

 - The contents were selected by professionals corresponding to the targeted business.

 - Blended program is organized both online and face to face (see below).

 - This is a "Blended" program that combines the advantages of two complementary approaches: technology and human.

-- Human side: face to face or webcam: the coach will cultivate your interaction spontaneity.
-It helps you to structure the language, it also applies the online contents, puts you in close to real life situations (there is nothing better than role playing).
-The exchange diversity, his adaptability, his personal advice make the coach a key player for your rapid progress in English.
+- Human: face-to-face or webcam: the coach will cultivate your interaction spontaneity.
+This helps you to structure the language, applies the online contents, and puts you in close-to-real-life situations (there is nothing better than role playing).
+His or her adaptability and personal advice, plus the exchange diversity, make the coach a key player in your rapid progress in English.

 - In total, up to 2x faster than conventional training (in face-to-face training for example).
 This is the language program with the best return on investment.